rwang-z/STModule/vignette/STModule_tutorial.md

 ```

-**2. spatial information: spatial coordinates of the spots/cells**
+**2. Spatial information: spatial coordinates of the spots/cells**

-- rows: id of spots/cells (same ids with the count matrix)
+- rownames: id of spots/cells (same ids with the count matrix)

-- columns: coordinates of the spots/cells, including two columns ‘x’ and ‘y’
+- colnames: coordinates of the spots/cells, including two columns `x` and `y`

 ```r
           x     y